ivosam1212/ivosam-ws/docs/concepts.md

 ## REST or SOAP
 Even though REST proves to have lighter payloads and faster responses, SOAP integrates security and reliability.
-You can use SOAP for:

-- banking
-- financial applications
-- telecommunication services
-- sensible, historical information

 REST can work better for performance-driven projects, such as: